nefarius/ViGEm.github.io/docs/projects/BthPS3/index.md

 [![GitHub](https://img.shields.io/badge/GitHub-yellowgreen?logo=github)](https://github.com/ViGEm/BthPS3)

-!!! important "Work in progress"

-Welcome to the BthPS3 wiki!
+Welcome to the BthPS3 extended documentation!

 Here you can find extended documentation about the different parts of this project, the devices it supports and answers to common issues and questions.